See the current year of Workforce Development News

 WASHINGTON ENERGY SUMMIT DRAWS STANDING ROOM ONLY

 On May 4 in Seattle, Gov. Chris Gregoire addressed business and community leaders in the energy industry and discussed the opportunities for American Recovery and Reinvestment Act funding.
-View the materials and videos from that forum.

 NEW FEDERAL WEBSITE FEATURES DOL SERVICES AND ENCOURAGES GOING BEYOND HIGH SCHOOL